dtiesling/flask-muck/docs/docs/nesting_apis.md

 # Nesting Resource APIs

 Nesting hierarchical resources in a REST API is a common practice.
-Flask-Muck provides out-of-the-box support for generating nested APIs if the SqlAlchemy models are related by a basic foreign key relationship.
-Nested APIs automatically handle filtering child resources and  supplying the parent id as input during the Create operation.
+Flask-Muck provides support for generating nested APIs if the SqlAlchemy models are related by a basic foreign key relationship.
+Nested APIs automatically handle filtering child resources and supplying the parent ID as input during the Create operation.

-Creating the nested relationship is as simple as setting the `parent` class variable of a FlaskMuckApiView to another FlaskMuckApiView who's `Model` has a valid foreign key relationship.
+Creating a nested relationship is as simple as setting the `parent` class variable of a `FlaskMuckApiView` to another `FlaskMuckApiView` whose `Model` has a valid foreign key relationship.

 ```python
 from flask import Blueprint
 from flask_muck import FlaskMuckApiView
 from myapp import db
 from myapp.models import Parent, Child